 Belt length

-Sometimes, the belt isn’t of the right length or the number of grooves.
-For instance, you may be using a five groove belt to a six-groove pulley or vice versa.
+Sometimes, the belt isn’t the right length or the number of grooves.
+For instance, you may use a five-groove belt to a six-groove pulley or vice versa.

 Consequently, it may lead to the wobbling of the crankshaft pulley.